tiagotakeda/english_classes/basic/README.md

 ## Grammar Contents

+1. Articles
-1. Present Simple Tense
+2. Present Simple Tense
-2. Verb To Be (Present)
+3. Verb To Be (Present)
-3. Plural Nouns
+4. Plural Nouns
-4. Present Continuous (Progressive)
+5. Present Continuous (Progressive)
-5. There To Be
+6. There To Be
-6. Demonstrative Pronouns
+7. Demonstrative Pronouns
-7. Possessive Adjectives
+8. Possessive Adjectives
-8. Possessive Pronouns
+9. Possessive Pronouns
-9. Object Pronouns
+10. Object Pronouns
-10. Question Words
+11. Question Words
+12. Future Simple (To Be + going to)
-11. Past Simple Tense
+13. Past Simple Tense
-12. Verb To Be (Past)
+14. Verb To Be (Past)
-13. Zero Conditional
+15. Zero Conditional
+16. Adverbs Spelling -LY